-So we wore every shirt in our closet, timed how long before we wanted to change into sweats, and then fixed the reason why.
+So we wore every item in our closet, timed how long before we wanted to change into sweats, and then fixed the reason why.

 Here were our three top offenders: